tr1813/HollowMountainII-2007to2012/2007/2007-Master.md

 ## Ping Pong Ball Bombe

-A Slovene super-action was in the making, the shepherd's huts stocked with drink and the young JSPDT bouncing down to -200m in Prima Dona to improve the rigging.
+A Slovene super-action was in the making, the Shepherd's huts stocked with drink and the young JSPDT bouncing down to -200m in Prima Dona to improve the rigging.
 The plan was to (mainly) investigate leads off Smer0/Smer1 in Primadona where on a JSPDT trip in Autumn 2006 (joined by Tetley & Jarv from IC) a large rift with an approx 40m pitch was found - most tellingly, with water visible at the bottom.
 Finding a constant stream this shallow in Mig was unheard of.
-Meanwhile, a smaller team would head to Bikini Carwash at the end of Exhibition Road in the main system and aid climb to see if the passage continued.
+Meanwhile, a smaller team would head to *Bikini Carwash* at the end of Exhibition Road in the main system and aid climb to see if the passage continued.

-The more curious aspect of this mission was the Ping Pong Ball Bombe, a plan to take ping pong balls down Primadona & set fire to them.
+The more curious aspect of this mission was the Ping Pong Ball Bombe, a plan to take ping pong balls down *Primadona* & set fire to them.
 The noxious smell hopefully providing a connection.
 Alas, the SysMig team that was to detect with their noses, also contained the most hardened smokers who spent their time sniffing the air in between dragging on filterless roll ups!